RunestoneInteractive/RunestoneServer/pip/source/Functions/functions.rst

 .. mchoicemf:: test_questionfunctions_2_4
    :answer_a: 8
+   :answer_b: 16
-   :answer_b: Error: can't put a function invocation inside parentheses
+   :answer_c: Error: can't put a function invocation inside parentheses
-   :correct: a
+   :correct: b
    :feedback_a: It squares 2, yielding the value 4.
+But that doesn't mean the next value multiplies 2 and 4.
-4 is then passed as a value to square again
+   :feedback_b: It squares 2, yielding the value 4.
+4 is then passed as a value to square again, yeilding 16.
-   :feedback_b: This is a more complicated expression, but still valid.
+   :feedback_c: This is a more complicated expression, but still valid.
 The expression square(2) is evaluated, and the return value 4 substitutes for square(2) in the expression.

    What will the following code output?

    .. code-block:: python

        def square(x):
            y = x * x
            return y